 Difference between free and delete Operator in Tabular Form

-There are several differences between delete and free in C++.
-Some main differences between free and delete in Tabular Form are as follows:
+There exist various variances between delete and free functions in C++.
+The primary variations between free and delete in a Tabular layout are outlined below:

 | Features | Free | Delete |